Bellver Blue Tech Zone

 Not defining objectives before the event

-Not taking all costs into account
+Not taking into account all costs

-Trying to measure everything in the same way
+Wanting to measure everything the same way

 Not connecting marketing, sales, and experience

-Analysing too early
+Analysing too soon